The Path to Sustainable Wellness:

 A female scientist in a laboratory wearing blue gloves, using a microscope and test tubes to analyze cannabis flower samples.
 The image represents the scientific rigor and 'no hype' approach of SativaCore in pharmaceutical-grade botanical research.

-Independent Lab Rigor: only brands with third-party testing and verifiable reports (COAs).
+Independent Lab Rigor: Only brands with third-party testing and verifiable reports (COAs).

-Body Balance
+Body Wellness

 Separator strip